-4.2.1.
 Station mode setup

-A052T can join an existing WiFi network in Station mode, by entering the parameters of your Wireless Access Point into the Configuration software as outlined below:

-Connect the A052T to a Windows system via USB (for Mac users, boot camp).
-Run the Configuration tool, checking connection to A052T in the bottom of the tool.
-Remember to open the Serial port (see above)
+A052T can join an existing WiFi network in Station mode, by entering the parameters of your Wireless Access Point into the Configuration software as outlined below: Connect the A052T to a Windows system via USB (for Mac users, boot camp).
+Run the Configuration tool, checking checkinthe g connection to A052T at the bottom of the tool.
+Remember to open the Serial port.